A handful of ready-to-run cases for you to build upon.

 We recommend that you start from one of the following cases, which you can quickly run on your laptop:

-Flow with a perpendicular flap Flow over heated plate Partitioned heat conduction
+Flow over heated plate Partitioned heat conduction Flow with a perpendicular flap

-Further cases
+All cases

 In the following cases, you can explore different aspects of preCICE: